 If you look for some inspiration, this is the place!

 It could be a bit daunting when you fail to see the train at the first attempt, but don’t give up.
 Although the train does not always go past the street at the exact time on the timetable, you will definitely catch sight of it in the evening anyway.

 Bring along your food as you might be hungry.
 When you see the train, I promise you it’s worth your time!

 It will be a pity if you visit Hanoi without trying Hanoi or Vietnamese coffee.
-Coming Hanoi Train Street, you will not only have a chance to explore the daily life of local citizens but also can enjoy famous coffee of Vietnam in a special space and have a good view to the railway.
+Coming Hanoi Train Street, you will not only have a chance to explore the daily life of local citizens but also can enjoy the famous coffee of Vietnam in a special space and have a good view of the railway.

 A famous cafe beside the railway with the vintage vibe